Try this list of fun activities to keep your small, medium, and large elves busy during the Christmas holidays - an idea for every day of the month!

 11. Feast at a themed cafe

 Going to a restaurant or cafe in Singapore with kids can be a hit-and-miss affair (which is why we love a kids eat free offer).
 But throw in the promise of something fun for the kids and, bingo, they’re suddenly on board.
 One fool-proof strategy?
 The theme cafe.
-Side order of Snoopy and Woodstock, anyone?
+Minion cafe, anyone?

 If you have kids who love animals, then you’re going to need our list of where to spot Singapore’s weirdest and wildest residents for a day or two of exploring the greenest pockets of the island.
 Pack a picnic and a sense of adventure.
 And probably some mozzie spray and welly boots.